Partial Quantum Shadow Tomography for Structured Operators and its Experimental Demonstration using NMR

-The structure of the subsets $\zeta_X$ and $\zeta_1$ can be generalized by carefully tuning $p-$values to get similar efficient estimates of larger Pauli strings inside a general $n$-qubit system.
-We discuss this in Sec.~\ref{generalprotocol}.
-Lastly we note that the unitary set \(\zeta=\{\mathbb{1}, H, HS\}^{\otimes n}\) is also a subset of Pauli basis measurements \(\zeta\subset\text{Cl}(2)^{\otimes n}\).
-However, we find that when the channel's inverse for the case of Pauli basis measurements given in the Eqn.~\eqref{eqn:pauliinv} is used in conjugation with $\zeta_X$, we do not recover correct matrix elements without using correction factors.
+The structure of $\zeta_X$ and $\zeta_1$ can be generalized by tuning $p-$values to get similar efficient estimates of larger Pauli strings inside an $n$-qubit system.
+In this paper, PQST is formulated to estimate a restricted class of density matrix elements, referred to as active orders (See Sec.~\ref{Sec:PQST}).
+All elements with the same active order can be simultaneously estimated using a simple pseudo-inverse map (Sec~\ref{generalprotocol}), which can be implemented efficiently, without additional computational overhead.

+Lastly, we note that the unitary set \(\zeta=\{\mathbb{1}, H, HS\}^{\otimes n}\) is also a subset of Pauli basis measurements \(\zeta\subset\text{Cl}(2)^{\otimes n}\).
+However, we find that when the channel's inverse for the case of Pauli basis measurements given in the Eq.~\eqref{eqn:pauliinv} is used in conjugation with $\zeta_X$ or \(\zeta_1\), we do not recover correct matrix elements without using correction factors.